rhn-github/Disaster_Response_Pipeline/README.md

 <a id='intro'></a>
 ### Introduction:
-In this project, I have analyzed disaster data from [Figure Eight](https://www.figure-eight.com/) to build a model for an API that classifies disaster messages.<br>
+In this project, I have analyzed disaster data from [Figure Eight](https://www.figure-eight.com/) to build a machine learning model for an API that categorizes disaster messages, so that they can be sent to the appropriate disaster relief agency.<br><br>
 (Note that Figure Eight is now owned by [Appen](https://appen.com/)).

-The output of the analysis can be applied in a web app that will predict disaster categories based on message content.<br><br>
+<br><br>
+This can be of benefit because it means that the necessary information can be sent to the appopriate relief agency, Right First Time, which means that the best assistance can be given in the quickest time; with time not being wasted by sending the wrong assistance to a particular situtaion.
+The model has been installed into the back end of a web app, which the user can use to input the recieved message to get recommendations as to which Agency is best positioned to respond, based on the predictions provided by the model.
+<br><br>
 ![image info](./additional_information/classifier.png)<br><br>
 Additionally the web app presents information from the Test Data with visualisations as follows:
 ![image info](./additional_information/genres.png)